October 26, 2016 Unlimited Cases & Complex Litigation Subcommittee Meeting (Closed)

 - Hon.
 Elizabeth A. Grimes, Associate Justice of the Court of Appeal, Second Appellate District, Division Eight

 - Hon.
-Ann I. Jones, Judge of the Superior Court of California, County of Los Angeles
+Michael W. Jones, Judge of the Superior Court of California, County of Placer

 - Mr. Brian Kabateck, Attorney, Kabateck Brown Kellner LLP